lambdaprime/jeval/README.md

 Where:

-JAVA_SCRIPT - Java shell script file to be executed.
+JAVA_SCRIPT - Java script file to be executed.
 I prefer to save jshell scripts with *.java extension so Eclipse will automatically highlight the syntax in them.

 JAVA_SNIPPET - Java expression.
 If you are entering more than one expression please surround JAVA_SNIPPET with "{}".
 If your snippet contains quotes "" you need to escape them with backslash.
 In Linux it is enough to enclose the snippet in single quotes ''.